WhoBrokeTheBuild/stephenlw.com/content/post/creating-a-hugo-site.md

 ### Compiling Site

-If you want to built this fine site you've made and get it ready for deployment to a webserver like Apache or Nginx, then you simply run the following command from the directory your config.toml/yaml/json is.
+If you want to build this fine site you've made and get it ready for deployment to a webserver like Apache or Nginx, then you simply run the following command from the directory your config.toml/yaml/json is.

     hugo

-Assuming hugo is installed correctly, it should give you an output like the following.
+Assuming Hugo is installed correctly, it should give you an output like the following.

     0 draft content
     0 future content